-The term “Right” is not about moral judgement.
+The term “Right” is not about moral judgment.
 It is about what takes us towards suffering versus what takes us away from suffering and towards well being and liberation.
-On this retreat we will learn how to skillfully walk this path.
+On this retreat, we will learn how to skillfully walk this path.

 The Five Mindfulness Trainings are guidelines for an open-hearted response to life’s challenges and for caring for our world.
 They are also doors that open to peace, joy, and freedom.
 Based on the insight of interbeing — the dynamic and supportive interdependence of all things — the trainings express the realization that our suffering is not separate from the suffering of others, and that our happiness is not separate from the happiness of others.
 Learn more.

 (We encourage you to stay for the full retreat, but if this is not viable, there is a 3-day option: May 25-27)

 Ecology Retreat Centre

 The retreat will be lead by Paul Baranowski.
 Paul is the founder and principal teacher of Luminous Ground, a meditation group located in the heart of Toronto.
 Paul has been studying and practicing Buddhism and meditation since 2004.
 He is an ordained member of the Order of Interbeing in the Zen tradition of Thich Nhat Hanh, and author of Interdependent Liberation.
 Paul has also trained in the Tibetan Vajrayana tradition with the teacher, executive coach, and accomplished translator Ken McLeod.
 He is also greatly inspired by the writings of Ngakpa Chogyam and David Chapman.